 Making a family disaster plan involves discussing what your family will do during an actual emergency.

-- Decide on a meeting place in the event your home is inaccessible.
+- Meeting Place in the event your home is inaccessible.

-- Designate an out-of-town friend or relative as a point of contact.
+- Contacts – identify an out-of-town friend or relative as a point of contact.

-- Plan for the specific needs of your household, such as transportation of medical equipment.
+- Personalize – Plan for the specific needs of your household, such as transportation or medical equipment.

-- Prepare an emergency kit with essential items to last at least three days:
+- Go-Bag – Prepare a kit with essential items to last at least three days:

 - Battery-powered radio and extra batteries